CREWdecisions/elicitr/tests/testthat/_snaps/add_data.md

     Condition
       Error in `elic_cont_add_data()`:
       !
 Unexpected number of columns:
-      x The imported dataset has 8 columns but are expected to be 9. i See Data Format in `elicitr::elic_cont_add_data()`.
+      x The imported dataset has 8 columns but 9 are expected. i See Data Format in `elicitr::elic_cont_add_data()`.

 ---